Bristow 15 Mile Trail Race

 Duathlon – Maximum finish time 3 hours

-15 Mile – Maximum finish time 3 hours
+15 Mile – Maximum finish time 3.5 hours there will be no early starts

 Please note these times are given as a guide only and it may on the day be necessary to clear the course earlier than expected.